nelsons-mph/pr-best-practices/README.md

 <details>
 <summary> Branch naming conventions recommended by GitHub  </summary>
 <br>
-Well there aren't any conventions specified by Git and GitHub, it is always good to follow some rules and conventions to create a new branch, its flow etc. In general, Git branches fall into two different categories:
+Well, there aren't any conventions specified by Git and GitHub, it is always good to follow some rules and conventions to create a new branch, its flow etc. In general, Git branches fall into two different categories:
         1. Regular/Evergreen branches
         2. Temporary branches